rushil-ambati/track-driver-ai/docs/docs.md

 The other web-based library I am using is `Flask_SQLAlchemy` which is a wrapper for the database interface library `SQLAlchemy`.

 I will be using `sqlite` as my Object-relational mapper (ORM) database.
-This is different to other popular ORMs such as `MySQL` or `PostgreSQL` which run their own servers on the host machine since `sqlite` keeps the database all under one single file on disk.
+This is different from other popular ORMs such as `MySQL` or `PostgreSQL` which run servers on the host machine while `sqlite` keeps the database all under one single file on disk.

 Overall imports are: